Teenager detained in Germany on suspicion of plotting terror attack

 Officials allege the teen was planning a terror attack in Berlin.

-The police statement said the suspect had been living in a home for unaccompanied minors in Uckermark, which is northeast of the German capital.
+The police statement said the suspect had been living in a home for unaccompanied minors in Gerswalde, a village in the Uckermark region northeast of the German capital.

 German leader Angela Merkel's open-door policy saw some 1.1 million asylum-seekers enter the country in 2015.

-Note: CLARIFICATION (May 30, 2017, 2:15 p.m.
-ET): An earlier version of this article referred imprecisely to the suspect's home.
-Uckermark, where the suspect had been living, is a region northeast of Berlin; the home was in the village of Gerswalde, located in Uckermark.